Henni/blockchain-automation-framework/docs/source/developer/shared.md

 The Blockchain Automation Framework installs the common pre-requisites when the `site.yaml` playbook is run.
 To read more about setting up
 DLT networks, refer [Setting up a Blockchain/DLT network](../operations/setting_dlt).

-Following playbooks can be executed independently to setup the enviornment and can be found [here](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/shared/configuration)
+Following playbooks can be executed independently to setup the environment and can be found [here](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/shared/configuration)

 1. **environment-setup.yaml**
-Playbook enviornment-setup.yaml executes the roles which has tasks to install the binaries for:
+Playbook environment-setup.yaml executes the roles which has tasks to install the binaries for:

     * kubectl
     * helm